Discovery Grants (individual) program

 • Your CCV should be in the same language as your application.

-Note: While the This link will take you to another Web site Canadian Common CV website is bilingual, you can only save your NSERC CCV in one official language at a time.
+Note: While the Canadian Common CV website is bilingual, you can only save your NSERC CCV in one official language at a time.
 For example, to save a French version of your NSERC CCV, you must sign into your account using the French platform.

 Submitting your application to NSERC